callstack/linaria/packages/babel/src/HOW_IT_WORKS.md

 ### Entrypoint.create

-The creation of an `Entrypoint` strictly occurs within the `Entrypoint.create` method.
+The creation of an `Entrypoint` strictly occurs within the protected static `Entrypoint.create` method.
 When the method is called multiple times for the same file:

 * If the file's code differs from what is cached (for example, due to Hot Module Replacement or when the code was initially read from the file and transformed on the second call, such as by a loader), we reset all caches related to this file.
 We then proceed as if it were the first call for the file.
 * If called with the same or narrower `only` scope, instead of creating a new instance, we return the previously created one.